 - Currencies: USD

-BitTrex Exchange is one of the exchanges on this list with the biggest list of cryptocurrencies available, with upwards of 190 coins in one exchange.
-If you are looking to delving deep into the crypto scene and are trading little-known coins before they potentially catch on, this is the cryptocurrency for you.
+BitTrex Global is one of the exchanges on this list with the biggest list of cryptocurrencies available, with upwards of 250 coins in one exchange.
+If you are looking to delving deep into the crypto scene and are trading little-known coins before they potentially catch on, this is the cryptocurrency exchange for you.

-While BitTrex offers many cryptos for sale, we suggest new crypto investors look to different exchanges, since investing in obscure crypto currency is a high-risk endeavour.
+While BitTrex offers many cryptos for sale, we suggest new crypto investors look to different exchanges, since investing in obscure cryptocurrencies is a high-risk endeavor.
 Newer investors will most likely see more benefit picking a more beginner-friendly crypto exchange that offers fewer types of crypto for trade.

 Since it is recommended not to store coins with a foreign exchange, Canadians should avoid leaving cryptocurrency on this exchange, and instead look to offline cold wallets.
 However, you can trust Bittrex to be a safe place to trade on, with two-factor authentication and IP and Crypt address whitelisting ensuring your crypto is in your control.
 But unless you want to spend lots of time researching obscure crypto coins to see if they are smart financial decisions, we suggest you look elsewhere.

 - One of the highest number of cryptocurrencies available.

 - Fees decrease the more money you trade.

 - The exchange is only in USD.

 Coinbase Pro is an American currency exchange that is available for Canadians.
 Coinbase is one of the biggest crypto exchanges in the world, so it might be a strong contender to trade and buy coins, although some Canadian based exchanges might have better apps or fees.